tidymodels/tidymodels.org-legacy/content/learn/develop/metrics/index.markdown

 ### Data frame implementation

 The data frame version of the metric should be fairly simple.
-It is a generic function with a `data.frame` method that calls the yardstick helper, `metric_summarizer()`, and passes along the `mse_vec()` function to it along with versions of `truth` and `estimate` that have been wrapped in `rlang::enquo()` and then unquoted with `!!` so that non-standard evaluation can be supported.
+It is a generic function with a `data.frame` method that calls the yardstick helper, `numeric_metric_summarizer()`, and passes along the `mse_vec()` function to it along with versions of `truth` and `estimate` that have been wrapped in `rlang::enquo()` and then unquoted with `!!` so that non-standard evaluation can be supported.

 ```r